networknt/light-session-4j/README.md

 ## Project module:

-session-core           core components and interfaces for the session management.
+session-core           --- core components and interfaces for the session management.
 It should be included any type of repository.

-hazelcast-mananger     use hazelcast as repository for session management.
+hazelcast-mananger     --- use hazelcast as repository for session management.
 Session will be persisted in the hazelcast distributed cache repository.

-jdbc-manager           use RDBMS database as repository for session management.
+jdbc-manager           --- use RDBMS database as repository for session management.
 Session will be persisted in the database tables.

-redis-manager          use redis as repository for session management.
+redis-manager          --- use redis as repository for session management.
 Session will be persisted in the redis in-memory data structure store.

+## JDBC manager

-## For JDBC manager, system provide two set of DDL script, one for Oracle, another for postgres.
+System provide two set of DDL script, one for Oracle, another for postgres.
 User need create the tables in the database before use the session management:

 Below is the sample for the script: